-If you require this information in a different format for example, a minority language, Easy Read, large print, Braille or electronic formats please contact us.
-(Contacts listed on Appendix 1.)
+Some people may need this information in a different format for example, a minority language, Easyread, large print, Braille or electronic formats.
+Please let us know what format would be best for you.
+Contacts on Page 16

-1. Introduction and background
+1 Introduction and background

-The five Health and Social Care (HSC) Trusts and the Northern Ireland Ambulance Service have concluded their public consultation on their draft regional Equality and Disability Action Plans.
-These Plans set out the actions we proposed to take forward collaboratively over the next five years.
+The five Health and Social Care (HSC) Trusts and the Northern Ireland Ambulance Service have concluded their public consultation on their draft regional equality and disability action plans.
+These plans set out the actions we proposed to take forward collaboratively over the next five years.

-This consultation ran from 7 August to 7 November 2017.
-At the same time we also consulted on our respective local Plans.
+This consultation ran from 7th August to 7th November 2017.
+At the same time we also consulted on our respective local plans.

-During the consultation period, consultees were invited to respond to the draft Plans to ensure that the measures identified impact positively on the lives of service users, carers and staff.
+During the consultation period, consultees were invited to respond to the draft plans to ensure that the measures identified impact positively on the lives of service users, carers and staff.